Choosing the Right Materials for Your Project

 Picture this: you are moving offices and your boss has put you in charge of rebranding the entire space—from the reception area and conference rooms to private offices and the kitchen, just to name a few.
-You have a design concept in mind, but you’re not sure where to begin.
+You have a design concept in mind, but when it comes to choosing the right materials for your project, you’re not sure where to begin.
 Sound familiar?

 That’s where we come in.

 Several of our clients have faced this same scenario.
 For others, it’s around designing for an event, creating outdoor marketing signage for a commercial property, or creating custom packaging for investor gifts.
 While we handle everything from design to installation, it’s our expertise on materials that proves invaluable to our clients, whatever the scenario.
 Unlike commercial print, experiential graphics is more “outside the box,” and the range of materials can be overwhelming.

 Different projects have different requirements.
 Is it indoor or outdoor?
 Temporary, semi-permanent or permanent?
 Does it need to be durable or interactive?
 Static or movable?
 Is sustainability a priority?
 What’s the budget?
 In this post, we’ll help you identify the best materials for your project to bring your designs to life and achieve the result you’re envisioning.

 To help make things easy, we’re breaking the materials down into four main categories based on the type of projects that most commonly use those materials: